Skip to main content

 Coordinating agency: Te Tari Taiwhenua Department of Internal Affairs

-This contestable Fund provides $9.2 million over three years to support iwi, hapū and whānau with projects that protect and revitalise mātauranga and taonga on marae.
+This contestable Fund provided $9.2 million over three years to support iwi, hapū and whānau with projects that protect and revitalise mātauranga and taonga on marae.
+All funds have been allocated and a number of marae projects will continue to be delivered until 2024.

-The Mātauranga Māori Marae Ora Fund has been developed in partnership between Manatū Taonga, Te Tari Taiwhenua Department of Internal Affairs (DIA), and Heritage New Zealand Pouhere Taonga.
+The Mātauranga Māori Marae Ora Fund has been developed in partnership between Manatū Taonga, Te Tari Taiwhenua Department of Internal Affairs (DIA), Te Puni Kōkiri and Heritage New Zealand Pouhere Taonga.
 It is being administered by DIA.
-As at July 2021, the Mātauranga Māori Marae Ora Fund has granted $6.5 million to 116 projects.
+As at August 2023, the Mātauranga Māori Marae Ora Fund has granted $9.2 million to 162 projects.

 The Mātauranga Māori Marae Ora Fund is now closed.
-For more information, visit communitymatters.govt.nz.
+For a list of projects that have been funded, visit the Community matters website .

 Community digitisation wānanga of at-risk audio-visual taonga